eficode-academy/rf-katas/README.md

        -  `python server/server.py`

 Recommendations:
-  - In order to make installing with pip easier, user virtualenv (https://virtualenv.pypa.io/en/latest/)
+  - In order to make installing with pip easier, use virtualenv (https://virtualenv.pypa.io/en/latest/)
     - Short instruction to virtualenv use
     ```
     pip install virtualenv --user